SongSeungHyeon01/SongSeungHyeon01.github.io/_posts/word list.md

 an incredible story
 The latest missiles can be fired with incredible accuracy.

-obviously - (adverb) in a way that is easy to understand or see He was in tears and obviously very upset.
+obviously - (adverb) in a way that is easy to understand or see:
+He was in tears and obviously very upset.
 Obviously the school cannot function without teachers.